nschloe/github-trends/CONTRIBUTING.md

-# stargraph contributing guidelines
+# gh-trends contributing guidelines

-The stargraph community appreciates your contributions via issues and pull requests.
-Note that the [code of conduct](CODE_OF_CONDUCT.md) applies to all interactions with the stargraph project, including issues and pull requests.
+The gh-trends community appreciates your contributions via issues and pull requests.
+Note that the [code of conduct](CODE_OF_CONDUCT.md) applies to all interactions with the gh-trends project, including issues and pull requests.

 When submitting pull requests, please follow the style guidelines of